rashmic08/Warehouse/README.md

 GET /getProducts
 Returns all products with it's articles in the stock.

+GET /getArticles
+Returns all the articles in the stock.

 POST /sellProduct/:id

 Sells a product from the warehouse system and update inventory accordingly.